 The 2015 Preschool and Child Care Directory provides information on over 60 area facilities that provide services for children ages six and under.
 The directory provides information on area preschools, child care programs, educational approaches, special needs programs, and specialty programs.

 You many view and print the directory form this site or pick up a free copy at the Royal Oak Public Library.

-Preschool or child care providers can have their facilities listed in the 2015 directory and can reserve a table at the Preschool Information Night which will be held at Northwood Elementary School on Monday, January 26, 2015.
-(Monday, February 2 is the alternative date if the schools are closed for inclement weather on January 26.)
-This is free of charge.
-There are also opportunities to place a paid advertisement in the directory, which reaches over 5,000 families.
-Fill out the following form and submit it by November 15, 2014 to be included in the directory.
+If you are a preschool or child care provider, you can have your facility listed in the 2016 directory and can reserve a table at the Preschool Information Night.
+Both of these services are free of charge.
+There are also opportunities to place a paid advertisement in the directory, which reaches over 5,000 people.
+A registration form will be provided online in October 2015.

 The Royal Oak Public Library, in cooperation with the Royal Oak Neighborhood Schools and the Kiwanis Club of Royal Oak, has been a partner in the national Reading is Fundamental Program for more than 30 years.
 This Reading is Fundamental Program provides free books to fourth graders during the school year, and to children ages birth through sixth grade during the summer.